Study Abroad Program Overview

-- Join a lab team conducting cutting-edge research
+- join a lab team conducting cutting-edge research,

 Tohoku University is located in Sendai, a city of one million in the scenic northern part of Honshu.
-Sendai is renowned for its natural beauty, facing the Pacific Ocean on the east with mountains to the west.
+Sendai is renowned for its natural beauty, facing the Pacific Ocean to the east with mountains to the west.
 Known as the “city of green” and just a two-hour bullet train from Tokyo, Sendai is the cultural, commercial, and transportation center of the region of Tohoku.

 Students attend classes with international and/or host country students.